Modeling echo chambers and polarization dynamics in social networks

-In this Letter, we propose a simple model of opinion dynamics able to capture two frequently observed phenomena of polarized empirical social networks: i) more active users, i.e. those more prone to engage in social interactions, tend to show more extreme opinions, and ii) the similarity between the opinion expressed by a user and those expressed by his/her neighbors in the social interaction network.
-The model introduces a mechanism by which agents sharing similar opinions can mutually reinforce each other and move towards more extreme views, thus describing \emph{radicalization dynamics}.
-Alongside, opinion states are coupled to the evolving network of social interactions by homophily.
-While the convergence toward a global consensus is retained in the model, the introduction of opinion reinforcement and homophily may lead to the emergence of meta-stable polarized states.
-To gain further insight into the dynamics towards extreme opinions we analytically characterize the transition between consensus and radicalization focusing on social influence and the controversialness of the topic discussed.
+In this Letter, we propose a simple model of opinion dynamics that can capture this relation and reproduce two empirical features frequently observed in polarized social networks: i) more active users, stronger engaged in social interactions, tend to show more extreme opinions, and ii) the opinion expressed by a user and those expressed by his/her neighbors in the social interaction network are similar.
+The model introduces a mechanism by which agents sharing similar opinions can mutually reinforce each other and move towards more extreme views, thus describing a \emph{radicalization dynamics}, also known as group polarization in social psychology \cite{isenberg1986group, myers1976group}.
+Alongside, opinion states are coupled to the underlying time-varying network of social interactions by homophily \cite{PhysRevE.74.056108,PhysRevE.78.016103}.
+While the convergence toward a global consensus is retained, the introduction of opinion reinforcement and homophily leads to the emergence of metastable polarized states.
+The transition between consensus and radicalization dynamics is analytically characterized on the basis of the interplay between social influence and the controversialness of the topic discussed.

-Let us consider a system of $N$ agents, each agent $i$ characterized by a dynamic opinion variable $x_i(t)$.
-For the sake of simplicity, we consider opinions to be one-dimensional, with $x_i \in [-\infty, +\infty]$.
-The sign of the opinion $x_i$, $\sigma(x_i)$, describes the agent's qualitative stance towards a binary issue of choice, such as the preference between two candidates or a pro/con attitude in a controversial topic.
-The absolute value of $x_i$, $|x_i|$, describes the opinion's strength, or conviction, with respect to one of the sides: the larger $|x_i|$, the more extreme the opinion of agent $i$.
-Assuming that the opinion dynamics is solely driven by the interactions among agents, we formulate the model as $N$ coupled ordinary differential equations,
+Let us consider a system of $N$ agents.
+Each agent $i$ is characterized by a one-dimensional opinion variable $x_i(t)\in [-\infty, +\infty]$.
+The sign of $x_i$, $\sigma(x_i)$, describes the agent's qualitative stance towards a binary issue of choice (e.g. the preference between two candidates).
+The absolute value of $x_i$, $|x_i|$, quantifies the strength of this opinion, or the conviction, with respect to one of the sides: the larger $|x_i|$, the more extreme the stance of agent $i$.
+We assume that the opinion dynamics is solely driven by the interactions among agents, and describe it by a system of $N$ coupled ordinary differential equations,

-where $K > 0$ denotes the social interaction strength among agents and $\alpha$ determines the sigmoidal shape of the hyperbolic tangent.
-The opinion of an agent $i$ follows the aggregated social input from the set of his/her neighbors at time $t$, determined by the symmetric adjacency matrix of the temporal network $A_{ij}(t)$, where $A_{ij}(t)=1$ if agents $i$ and $j$ are interacting at time $t$, $A_{ij}(t)=0$ otherwise.
-A similar model with static connectivity has previously been used to describe the dynamics of neural networks showing a transition from stationary to chaotic phase \cite{sompolinsky1988chaos}.